scalameta/scalameta/semanticdb/semanticdb3/javacp.md

 The root package is a synthetic package that does not exist in the JLS but has an equivalent in the SLS [\[20\]][20].
-The root package is the owner of the unnamed and all top-level named packages.
+The root package is the owner of all unnamed and all top-level named packages.
 The motivation to define a root package for the Java language is to keep consistency with how package owners are encoded in [Scala symbols](#scala-symbol).